typelift/Swiftz/README.md

 /// All writes to the Channel always succeed.
 The Channel now contains `1` chan.write(1) // happens immediately

-/// Reads to Channels contain items occur immediately.
+/// Reads to non-empty Channels occur immediately.
 The Channel is now empty. let x1 = chan.read()

 /// But if we read from an empty Channel the read blocks